mastro993/spreadsheets-expense-tracker-bot/README.md

 Prerequisites:

 - A telegram bot.
-You can create one using [@BotFather](https://t.me/botfather) on Telegram.
-Just follow [these instructions](https://core.telegram.org/bots/tutorial) to create one.
+You can create one using [@BotFather](https://t.me/botfather) on Telegram, just follow [these instructions](https://core.telegram.org/bots/tutorial).
 Remember to write down the bot token that it will give to you.
 - A Google Spreadsheet document where to insert the expenses.
 You can create a new one or use an existing one, just make sure to have a Sheet where the bot can put the data.
 - `clasp` cli, we'll use it to push the code to the Google Spreadsheet and manage deployments.
 Of course you can do it manually... but it's not cool :P